rgpihlstrom/Project3/README.md

 ## Next Steps

+- **Develop Hard Numbers for the Cost of False Alarms** - In this hypothetical scenario we were not given the cost of falsely reaching out to a loyal customer with a particular outreach/ marketing program.
+Once definitive numbers can be defined, we can reexamine our Threshold levels.
+- **Develop Threshold Evaluation Formular** - Once aligned on costs and savings associated with churning customers,  a formula can be created to optimize economics between Detection vs. False Alarm.
 - **Examine Detection vs. False Alarm Tradeoffs** - Given the high cost of customer acquisition vs. customer retention some additional analysis may reveal lowering our threshold from 50% to perhaps 40%, which would capture additional undetected churners.
 - **Examine Additional Classifiers** - For this project I settled on Random Forest, however, given advances in classifiers such as extreme boost and others, there may be additional opportunities to improve our churn detection rates.
 - **Put Model(s) Into Productions** - Once we have optimized our models and/or generated enough models to account for the wide variety of churn data, I would look to automate and deploy the models via a web-based interface and make it available to the marketing and or customer service teams.

 ## For More Information